patonlab/GoodVibes/README.md

 ```

 The `--boltz` option will provide Boltzmann probabilities to the right of energy results under the `boltz` tab.
 With the `--ee` option, %ee, er and a reduced ratio are shown along with the dominant isomer and a calculated transition state energy value, ddG or ΔG‡.

+#### Checks
+A computational workflow can become less effective without consistency throughout the process.
+By using the `--check` option, GoodVibes will enforce a number of pass/fail checks on the input files given to make sure uniform options were used.
+Checks employed are:

+###### Gaussian Output Checks
+*   Same version of Gaussian used across all output files
+*   Same solvation state/gas phase used across all output files
+*   Same level of theory and basis set used
+*   Same charge and multiplicity used
+*   Check if standard concenctration of 1 atm was used in calculation
+*   Check for duplicate structures or enantiomeric conformers based on E, H, qh_T.S and qh_G with a cutoff of 0.1 kcal/mol
+*   Check for potential calculation error in linear molecules by Gaussian
+*   Check for transition states (one imaginary frequency in output file)
+*   Check if empirical dispersion is used and consistent across all output files

+###### Single Point Calculation Checks
+*   Same version and program used for all single point calculations
+*   Same solvation model used across output files
+*   Same level of theory used across all output files
+*   Same charge and multiplicity used
+*   Same geometry coordinates for SPC and associated geometry optimized and frequency calculation output file
+*   Check if empirical dispersion is used and consistent across all output files

+#### Symmetry
+GoodVibes is able to detect a probable symmetry point group for each species and apply a symmetry correction to the entropy (S<sub>sym</sub>) by finding a molecule's internal symmetry number using atom connectivity, and external symmetry with the help of the external open source C program, "Brute Force Symmetry Analyzer" developed by S. Patchkovskii.
+These numbers are combined to give a symmetry number, n, and S<sub>sym</sub> is then defined as -Rln(n), which is applied to the GoodVibes calculated entropy.
+*Note: this option may not function properly on some versions of Windows.*

 #### File Naming Conventions
 Some options (--pes, --graph, --spc, --ee, --media) require the calculation output files to be named in a certain way for GoodVibes to recognize them and perform extra calculations properly.